PN-Tester/commentDump/README.md

 # Usage
 1. Open developer tools window and navigate to "console".
 This is where output from the extension goes.
 2. Click the extension icon to open extension pop-up
+3. Select all scopes you want to search in (JS, CSS, HTML, Same-Origin only)
-3. Optionally, enter a comma separated list of keywords to detect in the box labelled "Enter Keywords".
-Leaving this blank will use default list.
+4. Optionally, enter a comma separated list of keywords to detect in the box labelled "Enter Keywords".
+Leaving this blank will use the default list.
-4. Click "extract".
+5. Click "extract".
 Console window is automatically cleared before results appear.